10 Steps To Developing a Secure Fintech App

 APIs are also responsible for the functionality, content, and data so ensuring proper API security is another important aspect of creating a secure fintech app.

-API security stack should consist of three important security measures – identification, authentication and authorization.
+API security stack should consist of three important security measures – identification, authentication, and authorization.

 7. Have an Identification, Authentication & Authorization System Ready

-Your identification, authentication and authorization system need to function flawlessly.
+Your identification, authentication, and authorization system need to function flawlessly.

 In the information world, identification is analogous to entering a username or a name.
 Your user is claiming to be someone.

 Authentication is how a user will prove that they are who they are.
-This is usually done via password as one of the verifying methods.
+This is usually done via a password as one of the verifying methods.